 There is a high degree of price integration in domestic lobster prices.
-Southern rock lobster and eastern rock lobster production in South Australia, Tasmania, Victoria and New South Wales rarely show price variances more than a few dollars per kilogram.
-The western rock lobster consistently trades domestically at A\$10-15 per kilogram discount to these other Australian domestic lobster markets.
+Southern Rock Lobster and Eastern Rock Lobster production in South Australia, Tasmania, Victoria and New South Wales rarely show price variances between sources of more than a few dollars per kilogram.
+The Western Rock Lobster consistently trades domestically at A\$10-15 per kilogram discount to these other Australian lobster products.